yzdxs/learn-anything/quotes/readme.md

 - Hubert Reeves

-# finance

-## A penny saved is a penny earned.

-### Benjamin Franklin

-## Wealthy is meaningless; use Unwealth: the difference, at any point in time, between what you have and what you would like to have

-# engineering

-## A brilliant professor of mine liked to say "The Answer of the Engineer: it depends".

-# war

-## If we don’t end war, war will end us.

 # politics

 ## Democracy is the worst form of government ... except for all those other forms that have been tried from time to time.

-# language

-## I didn’t learn to talk from a linguist, I learned to talk from hearing other people talk

-## A language isn't something you learn so much as something you join.

 # internet of things